-The plan's intent statements of the Mendocino Town Plan Land Use Classifications (a) describe the way use classifications are applied on the Mendocino Town Land Use Map Maps and (b) will guide preparation of specific Mendocino Town zoning regulations and the Mendocino Town Zoning Map zoning map.
-Legal nonconforming lots (parcels) existing that (1) exist on the date of adoption of the plan by the County certification of the Mendocino Town LCP by the Coastal Commission that and (2) are smaller than the permitted minimum size will be developable for principal permitted uses and conditional uses, subject to the same limitations as lots (parcels) that meet minimum size standards.
-Existing legal uses on legal lots that are smaller than the stated permitted minimum size, where all required state and local permits have been approved for such uses, similarly will also be considered to be legal nonconforming uses.
-The Mendocino Town zoning regulations will assure the right of such uses to continuance and expansion consistent with town plan Mendocino Town Plan policies, as well as their right to replacement if destroyed by disaster.
+The intent statements of the Mendocino Town Plan Land Use Classifications (a) describe the way use classifications are applied on the Mendocino Town Land Use Map and (b) guide specific Mendocino Town zoning regulations and the Mendocino Town Zoning Map.
+Legal nonconforming lots that are smaller than the permitted minimum size will be developable for principal permitted uses and conditional uses, subject to the same limitations as lots that meet minimum size standards.

+Existing legal uses on legal lots that are smaller than the stated permitted minimum size, where all required state and local permits have been approved for such uses, will also be considered to be legal nonconforming uses.
+The Mendocino Town zoning regulations will assure the right of such uses to continue consistent with Mendocino Town Plan policies, as well as their right to replacement if destroyed by disaster.